Women's and Gender Studies (WGST) 333

 WGST 333 has a Challenge for Credit option.

-WGST 333 examines the evolution, fragmentation and recreation of spiritual traditions, myths and legends associated with the goddess.
+WGST 333 examines the evolution, fragmentation, and re-creation of spiritual traditions, myths, and stories associated with Goddess.
 The course explores the symbolic significance of female divinity and the impact of its loss on all aspects of Western culture.
-The last three units cover the topic of ecofeminism, one important response to this loss.
-Inspired by goddess mythology, the approach to ecofeminism presented in the course foregrounds the sacredness and interconnectedness of all life.
+Through the study of ecofeminism, we reconnect with the sacredness and interconnectedness of all life.
+We reflect on our own journeys, we deepen our understanding of the environment, and we consider strategies for healing women and Earth.

 - Unit 1: Goddess and Her Mythologies